deepshiksharma/wikipedia-tfidf/README.md

-# Wikipedia Document Retrieval Chatbot
+# Wikipedia Document Retrieval
-Document-retrieval-based chatbot for Wikipedia articles.
+Document retrieval for Wikipedia articles.

 The [Wikipedia API][1] is used to retrieve text from Wikipedia articles.
 [nltk][2] is used to pre-process text.